What Russian Sanctions Have to Do With Arctic Drilling, In 5 Steps

 If you’ve been paying attention to Trump’s policy moves in his first month, you’ve probably heard something about Russian sanctions.
 That might sound dry, but what if I told you that the real story behind these sanctions is actually super scandalous and important?

 Step One: Russia Invaded Ukraine

 We’ll start with the reason these sanctions exist in the first place.
-In early 2014, Russia invaded the Ukrainian territory of Crimea with the intent to annex the region, at least in part due to its rich oil and gas reserves.
+In early 2014, Russia invaded the Ukrainian territory of Crimea with the intent to annex the region.

 The invasion sparked swift international backlash.
 In March 2014, President Obama imposed sanctions that included prohibiting certain Russian officials from entering the United States and suspending various trade deals.

 Then in April — after Russia went ahead with the invasion anyway — the Obama administration banned business transactions with seven Russian officials, including a man named Igor Sechin.

 Step Two: This Becomes Even More About Oil

 Igor Sechin is the CEO of Rosneft, a state-owned Russian oil company.
 In 2011 and 2012, he signed agreements with ExxonMobil that gave the latter rights to drill in parts of the Russian Arctic (shown in this map).